Korean Wedding Traditions

 The K-Pop Wedding Playlist That Makes Hearts (and Hips) Move

-The real party starts when someone requests IU’s “Through the Night” and suddenly everyone’s singing along, creating an impromptu noraebangnoh-reh-bahngkaraoke session right there in the wedding hall.
-One Busan wedding featured the bride’s grandmother performing BIGBANG’s “Fantastic Baby”-the video has 3 million views and counting.
+The real party starts when someone requests IU’s “Through the Night” and suddenly everyone’s singing along, creating an impromptu noraebang (karaoke) session right there in the wedding hall.
+Busan weddings have featured grandmothers performing BIGBANG’s “Fantastic Baby”; such videos rack up millions of views.

 Ganggangsullae: When Your Wedding Becomes a Folk Festival

 While not traditionally a wedding dance, ganggangsullae has found its way into modern Korean celebrations, especially at destination weddings or smaller gatherings where tradition meets innovation.
-This 5,000-year-old circle dance, originally performed under harvest moons by women praying for prosperity, now appears at progressive weddings as a symbol of community unity.
+This ancient circle dance, originally performed under harvest moons by women praying for prosperity, now appears at progressive weddings as a symbol of community unity, recognized by UNESCO as part of Korea’s Intangible Cultural Heritage.

 The modern wedding version works like this: